ISIS' power is waning, but its child slave trade is still booming

 On the Kurdish Iraqi side of the border, in the shadow of the barren hills of Mount Sinjar, the pair climb down from the pick-up truck, to meet the boy's benefactor.

-"Do you know who this man is?" one of Marwan's relatives asks him, gesturing at Shraim.
+"Do you know who this man is?" one of Marwan's relatives asks him, gesturing at Shrem.

 "Yeah, he's the man who purchased me," says an obliging Marwan.